ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 Since ESP operates on IP packets, it is not directly tied to the transport protocols it encrypts.
 This means it requires little or no change from transports in order to provide security.

-ESP packets are sent directly over IP, except when a NAT is present, in which case they are sent on UDP port 4500, or via TCP encapsulation.
+ESP packets are sent directly over IP, except when a NAT is present, in which case they are sent on UDP port 4500, or via TCP encapsulation {{I-D.ietf-ipsecme-tcp-encaps}}.

 ### Protocol features